 The initial priority for the management of patients with orbital fracture is to identify and treat life-threatening conditions.

 Indications for surgical subspecialty consultation or referral — An ophthalmologist should be consulted during the initial evaluation in the following situations:

 ●Globe injuries (orbital or optic sheath hematoma, ruptured globe) – Emergency management of these injuries includes protection of the globe, elevation of the head, intravenous fluids as indicated for nausea and vomiting, and pain control.
 Patients with orbital hematomas may require an emergent lateral canthotomy to decompress the orbit.
 However, this definitive procedure should be performed by an ophthalmologist, whenever possible.

 ●Severe vagal symptoms (nausea, vomiting, bradycardia) associated with extraocular muscle entrapment – Severe vagal symptoms, in the absence of intracranial injury, may be caused by the oculocardiac reflex associated with extraocular muscle entrapment.
 These debilitating symptoms are usually relieved with release of the muscle.
 Preoperatively, ondansetron may be used for nausea and vomiting and atropine for symptomatic bradycardia.

-As a specialist Mr Andi will further evaluate and look for:
+As a specialist Professor Andi will further evaluate and look for:

 ●Muscle entrapment as the result of orbital floor or medial wall fractures.